tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 add-on's *skel* directory.
 The add-on is meant to work on latest LTS release of `Blender`_ and latest stable `OpenFOAM Foundation <https://openfoam.org/>`_ version of OpenFOAM.
+Tested with Blender 3.3 LTS and OpenFOAM 10.

 Current Status and Features